Is stainless steel difficult to weld?

 Another source of information is from The International Stainless Steel Forum (ISSF) a non-profit research organisation, which serves as the world forum on various aspects of the international stainless steel industry.

 Looking for welding equipment for stainless steel?
 The range is huge so pick up the phone for some advice and suggestions.
-Or you can find new and used welders for sale here but the list is endless.
+Or you can find new and used welders for sale here.

 Rodney Pitt, Author and an erstwhile Editor of Welding Review, Welding & Metal Fabrication and Metal Construction.